The Greatest Love Songs of All Time

 The Greatest Love Songs of All Time is a studio album by American singer Barry Manilow, released on January 26, 2010 through Arista.

-Commercial and chart performance

-The album debuted on the Billboard 200 album chart at #5, but dropped in its second week to #40.

-The album also debuted in the UK charts at #26.
+The album debuted on the Billboard 200 album chart at number 5, but dropped in its second week to number 40.
+It also debuted in the UK charts at number 26.
 This album also received a Grammy nomination in the category Best Traditional Pop Vocal Album.